JordanMartinez/purescript-jordans-reference/01-Getting-Started/01-Why-Learn-PureScript.md

 - ... to gain the following ...
     - clear actionable error messages because there are less ambiguous cases to deal with in the type system

-Elm and PureScript can both be used to build a complex website.
-However, one will need to write more lines of code in Elm than they would in PureScript.
+Elm, Gren, and PureScript can both be used to build a complex website.
+However, one will need to write more lines of code in Elm or Gren than they would in PureScript.

 #### PureScript vs OCaml / Reason